haf001/Darcy_Flow/README.md

 Implementation of the Darcy Flow Formulation through a Unit Square in FEniCS (using pressure boundary conditions)

 # Version
-The code was developed using Fenics version 2018.1.0
+The code was developed using FEniCS version 2018.1.0

 Paraview v5.4.1 was used in the visualization of plotted results